vporton/carbon-flow/README.md

 This will add 100 M- tokens to this address.
 Reload the app page and now you can retire tokens.

+Note that the above testing procedure does not show a real method of producing M- tokens (though this test script could be used to mint real tokens for real authorities, it is not convenient and error prone).
+This is intentional, as the procedure of registering carbon credits can be done _only_ in conjunction with "Design And Implementation Of M+C Community Fund Management Platform" (another bounty), because the procedure of registering tokens needs to be a part of a DAO to be developed as a part of that bounty.

 ## Kinds of tokens

 See `doc/tree.odg`.